firebase/FirebaseUI-Android/codelabs/chat/README.md

 What you'll need
- * Android Studio version 1.3 or up
+ * [Android Studio][https://developer.android.com/sdk/installing/studio.html] version 1.3 or up
  * A test device or emulator with Android 2.3.3 or up
  * The device must have internet access to the Firebase servers
- * While we'll shot you what to do in Android Studio, this code lab does not explain how Android works
+ * While we'll show you what to do in Android Studio, this code lab does not explain how Android works

 ## Register with Firebase

 The first step is to create a Firebase application.
 This will be the server-side component that our Android application talks to.

-1. Go to the Firebase web site
+1. Go to the [Firebase web site][https://www.firebase.com/]
 2. Login or sign up

     [screenshot:signup]

-3. Manage the app that was automatically created for you [screenshot:manage app]
+3. Manage the app that was automatically created for you

+    [screenshot:manage app]

   This app is on Firebase's free hacker plan.
 This plan is great for when you're developing your app on Firebase.
-4. Any data that our Android application writes, will be visible in the Data tab [screenshot:welcome to dashboard]
+4. Any data that our Android application writes, will be visible in the Data tab

+    [screenshot:welcome to dashboard]

 The custom Firebase backend for our application is now ready for use.
 Let's set up our app in Android Studio.

 ## Create an Android Studio project

 In this step we'll create a project in Android Studio.

-1. Start Android Studio and Start a new Android Studio project [screenshot:Welcome to Android Studio]
+1. Start Android Studio and Start a new Android Studio project

+    [screenshot:Welcome to Android Studio]

 2. You can name the project anything you want.
-But in the code below, we've named it Nanochat [screenshot:Configure your new project]
+But in the code below, we've named it Nanochat

+    [screenshot:Configure your new project]

 3. Set the minimum SDK to 10 or higher.

     [screenhot:minimum Android API level]

-   We've left it on 19 (KitKat) here.
+   We've left it on 10 here, since that is the lowest API level Firebase supports.
 4. Start with a Blank Activity

     [screenshot:Add an activity]

-5. We'll leave all the defaults for this activity [screenshot:Customize the Activity]
+5. We'll leave all the defaults for this activity

+    [screenshot:Customize the Activity]

-6. If the project outline is not visible on the left, click the 1:Project label [screenshot:Click 1:Project]
+6. If the project outline is not visible on the left, click the 1:Project label

+    [screenshot:Click 1:Project]

 7. Open up the main activity, which can be found in `app/res/layout/activity_main.xml`.
 In this file the root element will be a `RelativeLayout` and in there will be a `TextView`.
 We won't be using the `TextView`, so delete it (or leave it and put a welcome message in it).

+    [screenshot:emptied up layout_main.xml]

  We now have a blank project in Android Studio.
 Let's wire our app up to Firebase!